How long have you had migraine and what type of migraine do you have?

 Living with migraine has been a rollercoaster and the last two years have been incredibly hard.
 And I apologise for the rant ahead of time but I think the daily strength required by migraine sufferers needs to be acknowledged!

 Dealing with the pain (pain that would send anyone else to ED) is only a fraction of the impact.
-Because migraine isn’t a visible illness and the misconception that migraine are headaches not a neurological disease makes them really isolating to live with: going home from work constantly with a “headache” in the attempt to get home and to bed before it takes over your next forty hours is hard to explain to colleagues.
+Because migraine isn’t a visible illness and the misconception that migraines are headaches not a neurological disease makes them really isolating to live with: going home from work constantly with a “headache” in the attempt to get home and to bed before it takes over your next forty hours is hard to explain to colleagues.
 Missing parties constantly and not being able to drink in your twenties.
 Constantly cancelling plans.
 Trying to explain why you don’t know what caused it, why your treatment stopped working or that can’t simply be “fixed”.
 The mental toll is huge and I think this is massively overlooked.

 Migraine medication itself also wears you down.
 I learned the hard way that not all migraine medication will help, you have to go through a gruelling three months to find out if it will – if it doesn’t, you’re back to square one.
 Then on top of this there is no guarantee that if it works it will work forever.
 Pain management is a game in itself as if you overdo your pain killers you can cause more headaches so having to choose your “good” days ahead of time is a really weird way to live.
 I applaud all other migraine sufferers working their way through medication because it requires so much strength.